kelcoinec/Jacob-Awesome-Course-on-FLOW/README.md

 It's never good because it's not safe.
 We should use borrow function to get a reference to the NFT so that it'd stay in our Collection yet public can read information about it.

+Chapter 4 Day 4 Creating an NFT Contract: Transferring, Minting, and Borrowing (Part 2/3)

+Take our NFT contract so far and add comments to every single resource or function explaining what it's doing in your own words.
+Something like this:

 ```swift
 pub contract CryptoPoops {